Bunker Hill, Illinois

 On average, Illinois has an air quality index rating of around 37.7 AQI.
 The average air quality index rating peaks in the month of May with a rating of around 54.5 AQI.
 During the winter, the average temperature in Illinois drops to around 28Â°F. The average high winter temperature is around 49Â°F in the month of February.
 In the winter months, the average low temperature falls to around 10Â°F during the month of January.
 The average temperature in the summer rises to around 73Â°F. Over the summer months the average high temperature peaks at around 91Â°F during the month of July.
 In the summer, the average low temperature drops to around 53Â°F during the month of June.
 The average humidity across the state is 71%.
 Humidity levels tend to reach their peak in the month of December at around 78%.
 The average monthly precipitation for the state of Illinois is around 3.33 inches.
 The average amount of precipitation peaks during the month of May at around 6.02 inches.
 While residents of Illinois mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Illinois can include floods, earthquakes (moderate), and and tornados.

 Wildlife to be found in Illinois

 The state of Illinois has a diverse array of plant and animal life.
-Local plant life can consist of viola pedata, angelica, bloodroot, and bee balm.
-While venturing throughout the state, you might see animals such as the american pygmy shrew, the eastern red bat, the american black bear, or the coyote.
+Local plant life can consist of aromatic aster, angelica, bee balm, and bloodroot.
+While venturing throughout the state, you might see animals such as the eastern red bat, the cougar, the american pygmy shrew, or the coyote.
 The state animal of Illinois is the white-tailed deer.